epic-collab/epic-collab.github.io/acii.md

 	* Ensemble Learning to Assess Dynamics of Affective Experience Ratings and Physiological Change (Monica Perusquía Hernández and Chirag Raman)

-	* Deep Learning Analysis of Electrophysiological Series for Continuous Emotion Detection (Javier Orlando Pinzon-Arenas)
+	* Deep Learning Analysis of Electrophysiological Series for Continuous Emotional State Detection (Javier Orlando Pinzon-Arenas)

-	* Affective Computing as a Tool for Understanding Emotion Dynamics from Physiology: A Predictive Modeling Study of Arousal and Valence (Javier Orlando Pinzon-Arenas)
+	* Affective Computing as a Tool for Understanding Emotion Dynamics from Physiology: A Predictive Modeling Study of Arousal and Valence (Tomás Ariel D'Amelio)

 	* Unvieling the EPiC Challenge Results (Stanisław Saganowski)